 - 11.1.1.
-Rocket Glider Duration Competition comprises a series of events open to any single-staged rigid-winged, radio-controlled space model which returns to the ground in stable, gliding flight supported by aerodynamic lifting surfaces which sustain it against gravity.
+Rocket Glider Duration Competition comprises a series of events open to any single-staged rigidwinged, radio-controlled space model which returns to the ground in stable, gliding flight supported by aerodynamic lifting surfaces which sustain it against gravity.
 The model must utilise a vertical or near-vertical ballistic take-off and a stable aerodynamic glide recovery without any separation or discarding of motor casing(s). - 11.1.2.
-Any model that qualifies for flex-wing rules 13.1.1 or 13.2 is not eligible for this event. - 11.1.3.
-Radius of the nose must be a minimum of 5 mm in all orientations for S8D, S8E, S8E/P and S8F.
+Radius of the nose must be a minimum of 5 mm in all orientations for S8D, S8E, S8P and S8F.